Pro Evolution Soccer: Pro Evolution Soccer 5

-Pro Evolution Soccer 5 (known as World Soccer: Winning Eleven 9 in North America and Japan) the fifth installment in the series, was released in October 2005 and featured John Terry and Thierry Henry on the cover and alongside Didier Drogba on the main menu.
+Pro Evolution Soccer 5 (known as World Soccer: Winning Eleven 9 in North America and Japan) the fifth installment in the series, was released in October 2005.
 The improvements are mainly tweaks to the gameplay engine, while online play finally made it to the PlayStation 2 version.
 The game was perceived as much harder by fans, with a very punishing defence AI making it harder to score.
 Some players have pointed out inconsistencies in the star difficulty rating, such as 3 star mode being harder to beat than 6 star due to its more defensive nature, but in general scoring is harder.
 Referees are very fussy over decisions, awarding free kicks for very negligible challenges.

 There are various new club licences present, including Arsenal, Chelsea, Celtic, Rangers and a few other European clubs, as well as the full Dutch, Spanish and Italian Leagues.

 Since crowd animations on the PS2 version slowed down the framerate to an unplayable level in the testing phase, crowds were rendered as flat animated 2D bitmaps which, on certain angles, become unseen, making the stands appear empty; however, fully 3D-rendered crowds are present during cut-scenes.
 There are however fan-made patches which address this in the PC version, although no official patch was released.
 Official PlayStation 2 Magazine UK gave it a perfect 10/10 score.

 Pro Evolution Soccer 5, was released for Xbox, Windows and PS2, all online enabled.
 A PSP version was released, but with stripped down features, such as no Master League, no commentary, only one stadium and limitations in the editor, due to the limitations to the UMD.
 The PSP version featured Wi-fi play, and the gameplay was faster and more "pin-ball like" in comparison to its console siblings, but it did not receive the same acclaim as the mainstream console/PC versions.